 Getting the Right Survey Balance

 When implementing your employee engagement strategy, remember that balance is key.
-Your employees want to be heard, and employee pulse surveys provide necessary frequency while the annual employee engagement survey provides the depth.
-Be strategic in your strategy, keeping in mind not to survey any more frequently than you can take action.
+Your employees want to be heard, and pulse surveys provide the necessary frequency while the annual employee engagement survey provides the depth.
+Be strategic in your approach, keeping in mind not to survey any more frequently than you can take action.
 Remember, your employee experience will drive your customer experience.
 That makes understanding the employee experience all the more important.
+When your employees take pulse surveys, they feel more heard and respected in your team, which drives higher productivity and improved team performance.